XIII Bienal Iberoamericana de Arquitectura y Urbanismo en Lima

 Author

-Maria Arquero de Alarcon, Martin, Murray, Olaia Chivite Amigo
+María Arquero de Alarcón, with Martin Murray and Olaia Chivite Amigo

 The Post Industrial City in the Cities Exhibition